MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-working-across-m365.md

 ## How to prepare for the upcoming migration

-The upcoming availability of this feature is meant for organizations that are using default settings in either Microsoft 365 admin center or Teams admin center. for organization-wide defaults, app deployment, app availability, or block/unblock.
+The upcoming availability of this feature is meant for organizations that are using default settings in either Microsoft 365 admin center or Teams admin center, for organization-wide defaults, app deployment, or app availability.
 After this release, any app management setting configured in either admin centers will apply to all the relevant clients.

 We recommend that you do the following preparation in advance: